HoracioSoldman/realtime-events-analytics/README.md

+# Realtime click events analytics

+The current project performs a Change Data Capture (CDC) on a database and allows realtime analytics of the captured information with a set of several open source tools.

 ### Overview
-The following is the high-level architecture of the project.
+The following diagram shows a high-level architecture of the project.

 ![The architecture](/images/realtime_click_events_architecture.png "The Architecture")

+### Use case

 ### Data source

 For the current project, we will use an e-commerce dataset that is available on kaggle through [this link](https://www.kaggle.com/datasets/latifahhukma/fashion-campus/).
 The platform may require a sign-in before giving access to the download option.